 Ethical considerations

 The OPM RTA team followed a set of ethical principles throughout the RTA.
 The RTA was considered to have low ethical risk as respondents were only interviewed in their professional area and were not asked any questions on personal matters.
 We also did not conduct any interviews with any end-users or with community members.
 Evaluators understood their obligations as including ensuring their independence, impartiality, credibility, and accountability, and addressing conflicts of interest.
+The RTA team was not subject to any conflicts of interest and confirmed that they were able to carry out the evaluation without any undue interference.
+The RTA team observed the ethical standards set out in OPM’s ethical code.
+It upholds safeguarding in the treatment of evaluation participants by respecting dignity, diversity, and autonomy. respect for dignity and diversity, right to self-determination, fair representation, and compliance with codes for vulnerable groups (i.e. adherence to ethical principles and procedure, do no harm, confidentiality and data collection).
+For the purposes of the RTA, no official ethical approval was needed to be obtained.
 The following core principles guided our conduct throughout.

 Clarifying purpose: OPM researchers clearly introduced themselves to all participants and clearly explained the purposes of the interview and what would be done with the information.
 This ensured that the respondents had accurate information about the work and an opportunity to clarify questions.